 |7.a.1||International financial flows to developing countries in support of clean energy research and development and renewable energy production, including in hybrid systems|

-While the target set out a commitment to enhance international cooperation, there is no set numerical target.
+While the target set out a commitment to enhancing international cooperation, there is no set numerical target.
 UN data does however shed light on the international financial flows to developing countries on clean energy.
 In 2019 it reached a total of approximately 11 billion, down from 24 billion in 2017 and 14 billion in 2018.
 According to the UN, the COVID-19 pandemic could mean that flows fell further in 2020.

 By 2030, expand infrastructure and upgrade technology for supplying modern and sustainable energy services for all in developing countries, in particular least developed countries, small island developing States, and land-locked developing countries, in accordance with their respective programmes of support

 |7.b.1||Installed renewable energy-generating capacity in developing countries (in watts per capita)|

 Renewable capacity in developing countries reach close to 246 Watts per capita in 2020, reaching 36% of total energy-generating capacity in developing countries.
 Hydropower has been the dominant renewable over the past two decades, yet over the past years growth in hydropower capacity has stalled, with solar and wind accounting for most of the increase.
 Renewable capacity has expanded in all regions, with the highest increase since 2010 occurring in Eastern and South-Eastern Asia.